Egyptian revolution of 1952: Free Officer Movement

 The modern Egyptian army was established as a result of the 1936 Anglo-Egyptian treaty, which allowed the Egyptian army to expand from 398 officers to 982.
 Nasser applied at the Obassia Military College, Egypt's leading cadet school, in 1937.
 Anwar Sadat graduated from the Egyptian Military Academy in 1938.
 Sadat had been trying to form an anti-British uprising since the 1940s, but was arrested after meeting with two Nazi spies in 1942.
 The humiliating 1942 British coup and the disaster in Palestine motivated the creation of a secret cell of revolutionary Egyptian officers.
 After the witnessing the 1949 Syrian coup, when Syrian military overthrew the government, whispers of a revolt spread throughout the corps.
 While an exact date is not known, by 1949 meetings and discussions in the homes of the officers started the beginning of the 'Free Officers' movement.
 While officers met with communists in the Democratic Movement for National Liberation (DMNL) and Islamists in the Muslim Brotherhood, it was an organization independent of the pre-existing opposition.
-Members took a vow of secrecy with one hand on the Koran and the other on a revolver, and published anonymous leaflets and articles criticizing the higher command and the government as a whole for corruption.
+Members took a vow of secrecy with one hand on the Quran and the other on a revolver, and published anonymous leaflets and articles criticizing the higher command and the government as a whole for corruption.
 By 1952, it grew so large that few members knew the identities of the leaders of the conspiracy: Colonel Nasser and General Naguib.

 The founder of the CIA, Miles Copeland Jr., claimed to have established contacts with the officers at this time, though the historian Said Aburish argues that America did not know about the coup until two days beforehand but did not move to stop it after verifying it was not communist.